semerded/plang/README.md

     - a radio button that can be connected with other radio buttons

 ## Z-index
-PLANG gives you the ability to set a z-index for each shape or widget.
+motra gives you the ability to set a z-index for each shape or widget.
 This allows shapes/widgets to be always on top.
 Using it to the full extend can also improve the speed of the rendering process (
 [learn more](#using-z-index) )

 ----------

 # Structure
-The structure of PLANG is as follows:<br>
+The structure of motra is as follows:<br>
 1. initialize windows
 2. initialize shapes and widgets
 3. main loop (while True loop)
 This structure gives full control over each frame of the app/game.
-Defining where to draw, when to change a shape/widget and handling inputs and interactions with shapes/widgets is up to you.
-PLANG will handle the events, rendering and optimization while you focus on the logic of your app/game.
+Defining where to draw, when to change a shape/widget and handling inputs and interactions with shapes/widgets is up to you. motra will handle the events, rendering and optimization while you focus on the logic of your app/game.

 ----------